-7.6.1 If the county timely receives a mail ballot from an eligible elector in an envelope other than the official ballot return envelope for that particular election, the county must contact the elector in writing within three calendar days of receiving the ballot but no later than two calendar days after election day.
+- (b) The bipartisan team of election judges must remove the ballot from its secrecy sleeve, review the ballot, and audibly report to the first election judge which political party's election the elector voted in. - (c) The first election judge must record in SCORE which political party's election the elector voted in, or document the proper party information for later recording in SCORE. - 7.5.14 If an unaffiliated elector returns more than one ballot in a primary election, a bipartisan team of election judges must review the ballots to determine the elector's intent in accordance with the Secretary of State's Voter Intent Guide. - (a) If the bipartisan team determines the elector voted in only one party's primary election, the election judge with access to the envelope must record the party chosen in SCORE under Rule 7.5.13(c) and the ballot must be counted.
+The county must retain any unvoted ballot as an election record. - (b) If the bipartisan team determines the elector voted in more than one party's primary election, or returned only blank ballots, the county must reject the ballots, not count them, and retain them in the mail ballot return envelope as an election record. - 7.6 Ballot returned in unofficial envelope - 7.6.1 If the county timely receives a mail ballot from an eligible elector in an envelope that is missing or lacks the correct self-affirmation, the county must contact the elector in writing within three calendar days of receiving the ballot but no later than two calendar days after election day.
 The county must use the letter and affidavit prescribed by the Secretary of State and keep a copy as part of the official election record.
-If the county receives the completed affidavit no later than the eighth day after election day, the county must count the ballot.

-7.7 Missing signature.

-- 7.7.1 If a mail or provisional ballot return envelope lacks a signature, the county clerk must follow the procedures for discrepant signatures outlined in section 1-7.5-107.3(2)(a), C.R.S., except as provided in Rule 7.7.4. - 7.7.2 The county clerk must use the letter and form prescribed by the Secretary of State and keep a copy as part of the official election record. - 7.7.3 Nothing in this Rule prohibits the county clerk from calling the elector, but a phone call may not substitute for written contact.
-If the county clerk calls any elector he or she must attempt to call all electors whose affidavits are unsigned. - 7.7.4 If an elector fails to cure a missing signature, the county clerk need not send a copy of the mail ballot return envelope to the district attorney for investigation.
+If the county receives the completed affidavit no later than the eighth day after election day, the county must count the ballot. - 7.7 Mail ballot cure procedures - 7.7.1 If a mail or provisional ballot return envelope lacks a signature, the county clerk must follow the procedures for discrepant signatures outlined in section 1-7.5-107.3(2)(a), C.R.S., except as provided in Rule 7.7.4. - 7.7.2 The county clerk must use the letter and form prescribed by the Secretary of State and keep a copy as part of the official election record. - 7.7.3 If the county clerk uses any means in addition to mail to contact any elector regarding a missing or discrepant signature or missing ID, he or she must attempt to contact all similarly situated electors whose registration records have the same type of contact information. - 7.7.4 If an elector fails to cure a missing signature, the county clerk need not send a copy of the mail ballot return envelope to the district attorney for investigation.